binance/binance-spot-api-docs/faqs/spot_glossary.md

 `OCO`
 * One-Cancels-the-Other type of order that is composed by a pair of orders (e.g. `STOP_LOSS` or `STOP_LOSS_LIMIT` paired with a `LIMIT_MAKER` order) with the condition that if one of the orders execute, the other is automatically expired.

+`OPO`
+* [One-Pays-The-Other](https://github.com/binance/binance-spot-api-docs/blob/master/faqs/opo.md), a special subset of OTO.
+* When the working order fully fills, the accumulated received quantity is used for the quantity of the pending order.

+`OPOCO`
+* [One-Pays-The-Other](https://github.com/binance/binance-spot-api-docs/blob/master/faqs/opo.md), a special subset of OTOCO.
+* When the working order fully fills, the accumulated received quantity is used for the quantity of the pending OCO pair.

 Order Amend Keep Priority
 * See [Order Amend Keep Priority](order_amend_keep_priority.md)